EiffelFly/summerbud/_data/thoughts/why-is-the-documentation-of-tech-products-so-hard-to-use.md

 Nowadays, our documentation of developer tools is hard to use and we tend to find the solution on some other sources such as Youtube, GitHub issues or blog posts.
 Its content may easily fall behind or the key point has not been mentioned at all.
 I consider this issue an emergent problem that we should toggle as soon as possible, and I think there are two major problems that need to be solved first.
 (In the user’s point of view)

-- Documentation is too hard to contribute
+- Documentation is too hard to contribute to
   - Documentation easily becomes out of date.
-People tend to write a blog post instead of contributing to the documentation, due to it taking extra effort to contribute and lack of incentives.
+People tend to write a blog post rather than contribute to a document because it requires a lot of extra effort without the corresponding incentives.
 - The context is clustered
-  - Documentation itself hardly connects to other resources, the context that makes good documentation is clustered.
+  - Documentation itself hardly connects to other resources.
+The context that makes good documentation is clustered.

-In this article, I would like to introduce two concepts around documentation that I think are problematic then further expand it to 3 thinking points toward solving these two issues.
+In this article, I would like to introduce two concepts around documentation that I think are problematic and then further expand it to 3 thinking points toward solving these two issues.

-First of all, please recall some documentation you had visited recently and join me with the explanation below.
+First of all, please recall some documentation you have visited recently and join me with the explanation below.
 I would like to take Next.js for example which is currently my most visited documentation.
 Let's start with the "Getting Started" page.

 https://nextjs.org/docs/getting-started